Joslyn Hager, M.D.

-For parents, it can be hard to tell whether your child’s illness requires antibiotics or if there are other ways to effectively treat their symptoms.
-In order to prevent overuse of these drugs, it’s important to know which situations can use home remedies instead of antibiotics.
-The more you treat your child with antibiotics, the more likely they are to get sick with an antibiotic-resistant infection in the future.
+For parents, it can be hard to tell whether their children's illness requires antibiotics or if there are other ways to treat symptoms effectively.
+Knowing which illnesses can safely be treated using home remedies instead of antibiotics is important to prevent the overuse of these drugs.
+The more children are treated with antibiotics, the more likely they are to become ill with antibiotic-resistant infections in the future.

-Experts recommend antibiotics for an ear infection in the following instances:
+Experts recommend antibiotics for ear infections for children:

-- If your child is two years or older with severe symptoms
+- Age 2 or older with severe symptoms

-If your child has ear tubes and develops an ear infection, you should try using antibiotic eardrops instead of oral antibiotics.
-Eardrops are more effective than oral antibiotics in this case because the tubes allow the antibiotics to travel straight into the middle ear, where most infections are located.
+Health care professionals may recommend antibiotic eardrops instead of oral antibiotics for children with ear tubes who have developed ear infections.
+Eardrops can be more effective than oral antibiotics in these cases because the tubes allow the medication to travel straight into the middle ear, where most infections are located.
 Eardrops are also not as likely to cause resistant bacteria as oral antibiotics.